Athletic Director and Head Football Coach

 Campus or Site Location: Greeneville

-Frankie DeBusk is entering his fifth year as athletic director at Tusculum College.
+Frankie DeBusk is the athletic director at Tusculum College.
 He was named interim director of athletics in August, 2007 and was promoted to the full-time post later that year.
 DeBusk is also beginning his 14th season at the helm of the Pioneer football program.

 DeBusk oversees the day-to-day operations of the Tusculum athletic department and the 14 sports that the College sponsors.

 In his first four years at the helm of the Pioneer Athletic Department, DeBusk has guided Tusculum to outstanding seasons.
 In the last four years, TC has captured 10 South Atlantic Conference championships, six SAC Tournament titles and 16 NCAA Division II postseason appearances.
 Tusculum has finished fourth or better for the Doug Echols SAC Athletic Excellence Award three times, including second in his first two years as athletic director.
 With its outstanding national postseason success during the 2008-09 campaign, Tusculum was the top league school in the NACDA Director’s Cup, finishing 58th of 272 Division II programs in the country.

 Tusculum student-athletes and coaches have garnered numerous individual accomplishments during DeBusk’s watch.
 In the last four years, 147 student-athletes have earned All-South Atlantic Conference honors, including 69 All-Region picks and 31 All-Americans.
 Twelve (14) have been selected as SAC Players of the Year, including five as Region Players of the Year.
 Four student-athletes have also garnered Conference Freshman of the Year accolades.